SOP-MINI/sop-site/content/sop1/lab/l1-example.en.md

 2. Program lists the sizes (without names) of objects in the working folder, counts the sum of sizes and prints it on the screen. *To show:* run the program without params
 3. Extend the code to accept folders as parameters (sizes are ignored) and repeat the printout for every folder. *To show:* run the program with params: /etc 1000 /run 200
 4. Program prints only the names of folders if the content size is above the limit. *To show:* run the program with params: /etc 1000 /run 200, adjust the sizes so one folder will be printed and other not
+5. Implement an alternative version of stage 4. using low-level FS functions, i.e. `open`, `close` and `read`.
-5. Move output to the file out.txt, add message on access problems.
+6. Move output to the file out.txt, add message on access problems.
 To show: run the program with params as in the example below the task.